 Generator functions pause at each yield and resume when the caller requests the next value.
-Nothing runs until you consume the iterator — with .next(), a for...of loop, or yield*.
+Nothing runs until you consume the iterator: .next(), a for...of loop, or yield*.
 Each value is produced on demand, which means you can walk a huge directory tree without holding all the paths in memory at once.

 Directory traversal is a natural fit.
 The generator recurses into subdirectories with yield* and yields only the files matching a given extension filter: